Former world champion Joseph Parker has reacted to a court order allowing the publication of his name allegedly linked to a methamphetamine ring.

 “Having said that, I need to accept the decision and get on with my life.
 I have other fights to fight,” the boxer concluded.

 Heron outlined that the whole case against Joseph Parker was a fabrication and would be rigorously opposed.

 “Despite the lack of evidence against him, unfounded allegations were made against Mr. Parker in court,” stated Heron.

 “Those allegations were not supported by evidence, unnecessary, and unfair.
 Unfortunately, those matters were beyond the control of Mr. Parker.

 “Mr. Parker and his legal team respectfully acknowledge and accept those decisions while disagreeing with them.”

 The 29-year-old should remain in the UK until completing the Chisora event, which Matchroom is likely to announce in the coming weeks.

-Chisora vs. Parker, which was initially due to occur in 2019, is expected to be a Pay Per View headliner on Sky Sports Box Office.
+Chisora vs. Parker, which was initially due in 2019, is expected to be a Pay Per View headliner on Sky Sports Box Office.